Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Edmonton's median income among taxpayers is $52,547.
-The average income is $58,478.
-Both figures are below the national average.
-In comparison, Rest of Qld has a median income of $50,780 and an average of $64,844.
-Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes for September 2025 would be approximately $59,898 (median) and $66,659 (average).
-Census 2021 income data ranks Edmonton's household, family, and personal incomes modestly, between the 44th and 48th percentiles.
-Income analysis reveals that 38.0% of Edmonton residents earn between $1,500 and $2,999 (4,821 individuals), which is similar to regional patterns where 31.7% fall into this range.
-Housing affordability pressures are severe in Edmonton, with only 83.5% of income remaining after housing costs, ranking at the 44th percentile.
+AreaSearch's latest postcode level ATO data released for financial year 2022 shows Edmonton SA2 had a median income among taxpayers of $52,547 and an average of $58,478.
+This is below the national average.
+Rest of Qld had a median income of $50,780 and an average of $64,844 during the same period.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Edmonton SA2 would be approximately $59,898 (median) and $66,659 (average) as of September 2025.
+Census 2021 income data shows household, family, and personal incomes in Edmonton rank modestly, between the 44th and 48th percentiles.
+Income analysis reveals that 38.0% of individuals in Edmonton earn between $1,500 - 2,999 (4,821 individuals), which is similar to regional patterns where 31.7% occupy this range.
+Housing affordability pressures are severe with only 83.5% of income remaining, ranking at the 44th percentile.

 Frequently Asked Questions - Income